Marcos Jr Proclaimed Next Philippine President With Huge Win

 “What happens to all the monuments that commemorate all those lives lost?
 What happens to all those monuments that celebrate our collective victories?” asked Pio Abad, a Filipino artist who opened an art exhibit last month focusing on the extravagant lifestyle of the Marcoses when they were in power amid the country's appalling poverty.

-“History is at stake and that is probably, for me, one of the largest things at risk,” Abad said.
+“History is at stake and that is probably, for me, one of the largest things at risk,” said Abad, whose activist father was detained after the dictator imposed martial law in 1972.

 © Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.